Cover Image for How to Spot the Rare Companies Buffett Loves: Smart Capital Allocation Explained

 At first glance, that might seem like corporate finance jargon.
 But let's break it down into plain English.

-When a business earns money—real cash, not just accounting “earnings”—it has to decide what to do with it.
+When a business earns money, it has to decide what to do with it.
+This pertains to real cash, not just accounting “earnings”.
 Before any decisions are made, the business will use a portion of that cash to maintain what it already has.
-That’s called maintenance capital expenditure—replacing old equipment, fixing infrastructure, keeping operations humming.
+That's called maintenance capital expenditure.
+It's replacing old equipment, fixing infrastructure, and keeping operations humming.

 Then there's what we might call planned growth.
 A company might open more stores, expand production capacity, or hire more staff.
 These are the growth capital expenditures that support predictable expansion.

 What Buffett is talking about goes beyond both of those.
-He’s talking about the free cash flow that remains after the company has already paid for both maintenance and its expected growth—and then has cash left over to put to work in new, high-return ways.
+He's talking about the free cash flow that remains after the company has already paid for both maintenance and its expected growth.
+Then, there is cash left over to put to work in new, high-return ways.

 That's the “additional capital.”
 And deploying it well is the difference between a business that merely grows and one that compounds value for years or even decades.